oranenj/repmgr/docs/README.md

     - switching over primary and standby servers
     - displaying the status of servers in the replication cluster

-- `repmgrd` is a daemon which actively monitors servers in a replication cluster:
+- `repmgrd` is a daemon which actively monitors servers in a replication cluster and does the following:
     - monitoring and recording replication performance
     - performing failover by detecting failure of the primary and promoting the most suitable standby server